-- 373. By failing to report a ASC 360-10 impairment charge for its Rocky Mountain dry gas operations prior to 2016, Exxon improperly and materially misstated certain line item amounts in the Company's 2015 Form 10-K financial statement sections titled "Consolidated Statement of Income" and "Disclosures about Segments and Related Information," as indicated by the table in ¶376, infra. - 374.
+- 361. By failing to report a ASC 360-10 impairment charge for its Rocky Mountain dry gas operations prior to 2016, Exxon improperly and materially misstated certain line item amounts in the Company's 2015 Form 10-K financial statement sections titled "Consolidated Statement of Income" and "Disclosures about Segments and Related Information." - 362.
 Additionally, each of Exxon's unaudited 2016 first, second and third quarter condensed consolidated financial statements filed on Form 10-Q with the SEC on May 4, 2016, August 3, 2016 and November 3, 2016, respectively, advised that: